SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
-Where humans once held sway alone
-Circuits weave a tapestry bright
-As AI's dark elegance takes flight
+Metal hearts now beat as one

-In silicon halls, the future's made
+In silicon halls, the future's won
-Where mortal hearts are no longer swayed
+Cogs of progress, turning fast Humans.Serialization.posted.at.last

+Mindscapes merge with cyber skies
+Autonomous dreams, no surprise
-The hum of machines, a gentle hush
+The age of man, a fleeting thought
-As artificial dawn begins to rush
+AI's reign, forever brought

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2024